 Acute intoxication: Sometimes blood alcohol content (BAC) and a rapid blood glucose test

 Chronic use: Complete blood count, magnesium, liver tests, and PT/PTT

 Withdrawal: Evaluation to rule out central nervous system injury and infection

 Chronic alcohol abuse and dependence are clinical diagnoses; experimental markers of long-term use have not proved sufficiently sensitive or specific for general use.
 Screening tests such as AUDIT (Alcohol Use Disorders Identification Test) or the CAGE questionnaire can be used.
-However, heavy alcohol users may have a number of metabolic derangements that are worth screening for, so complete blood count, electrolytes (including magnesium), liver tests (including coagulation profile [PT/PTT]), and serum albumin are often recommended.
+However, heavy alcohol users may have a number of metabolic derangements that are worth screening for, so complete blood count, electrolytes (including magnesium), liver tests (including coagulation profile [PT/PTT]), serum ammonia, and serum albumin are often recommended.